 - Provide a healthy diet and exercise as prescribed by your vet for the parvo treatment.

-- A sufficient amount of water and fluid therapy to your dog essential to avoid dehydration.
+- A sufficient amount of water and fluid therapy for your dog is essential to avoid dehydration.

 - Take necessary medication timely as prescribed by a veterinarian.